data-miner00/data-miner00/README.md

 Hello I am Shaun and welcome to my profile!
 I am a software engineer currently working at Experian Services Malaysia.
-I worked primarily on back-ends with C# and .NET (and Python).
+I worked primarily on back-ends with C#, .NET and Python.
 I am a curious cat (yes I love cats) and I am interested in everything, particularly programming technologies and spoken languages.
-During my leisure, I dabbled in front-end development as well (like a lot) and worked a little (like a lot) on my side projects.
+During my leisure, I love to work on my side projects.

 ## Xin chào